plaindocs/docbuilds/source/making-of.md

 ---
-title: About StaticGen
+title: About DocBuilds
 layout: making-of
 ---

-# The Making of StaticGen
+# The Making of DocBuilds

 How do you build an up to date scoreboard for Github projects as a CDN backed static site with no moving parts?

 The answer, of course, is a static site generator with some cool tooling around it.

-This post will show you all the tricks we used to take StaticGen static.
+This post will show you all the tricks we used to take DocBuilds static.

 ## Tools of the Trade

-StaticGen is built with [Middleman](/middleman), one of the most popular Ruby based static site generators.
+DocBuilds is built with [Middleman](/middleman), one of the most popular Ruby based static site generators.
 The site is hosted on [BitBalloon](https://www.bitballoon.com).

-All the source for StaticGen is in [this repository](https://github.com/bitballoon/staticgen) on Github, and each time we push a new commit or accept a pull request, [factor.io](https://factor.io) will run a middleman build and do a BitBalloon deploy of the generated site.
+All the source for DocBuilds is in [this repository](https://github.com/plaindocs/docbuilds) on Github, and each time we push a new commit or accept a pull request, [factor.io](https://factor.io) will run a middleman build and do a BitBalloon deploy of the generated site.
 Factor will also auto-deploy the site twice a day regardless of changes in the repository.
 We'll see why later.

 ## Data Sources

-StaticGen combines data from the Github API with our own list of static site generators and some historical data on each of the static site generators we list.
+DocBuilds combines data from the Github API with our own list of static site generators and some historical data on each of the static site generators we list.

-Building a site like StaticGen with a static site generator, means changing the way we think about our data sources.
+Building a site like DocBuilds with a static site generator, means changing the way we think about our data sources.

 When building a dynamic site, we're always forced to focus on latency and query times.
 The #1 demand on our datasource will be that we can query and fetch data fast enough to get acceptable page load times.